Myvoiceai/MyVoiceCoreAndServiceLayerSetup/README.md

 > `exit`

-# now install the MyVoice.ai BioCore and API layer (NB: this also requires node / npm to be installed locally)
+# now install the MyVoice.ai BioCore and API Service layer (NB: this also requires node / npm to be installed locally)

 > `./dnbSetup {your-access-token}